Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/overview.md

 !!! note "Source Tags"
     - The maximum number of tags per knowledge source is 10.
     - A Source Tag cannot be modified after creating the source.
+    - Source Tags cannot be added to already existing sources.
     - Tags cannot be added to already existing sources.

 #### Chunk